StrikingLoo/strikingloo.github.io/_posts/2022-07-11-art-prompts.md

 - "Gorgeous/amazing/beautiful" + "digital painting/oil painting/digital art/canvas/3d render" + any of "unreal engine/unity engine"
 - Then I append "style clues" like "anime/Picasso/Giger -always good results-/Junji Ito"

 Using this simple framework often gets me results close to what I want.
-If you have any tips on how to do better, tell me!
+If you have any tips on how to do better, tell me on Twitter.

-For example, this is a prompt that gave me very good results in Craiyon.
+For example, this is a prompt that gave me great results in Craiyon.

 'Cluttered house in the woods \| anime oil painting high resolution cottagecore ghibli inspired 4k'